Waveframe-Labs/Aurora-Workflow-Orchestration/docs/NEUROTRANSPARENCY_DOCTRINE.md

 If a reasoning step becomes unverifiable, all claims derived from it become invalid.

 ### **Axiom 8 — Trace Over Trust**
-Legitimacy derives from reconstructible cognitive trace—not authority, intuition, or prestige.
+Legitimacy derives from reconstructible reasoning trace—not intuition, authority, or prestige.

-These axioms constitute the epistemic floor beneath all scientific claims in AI-assisted research.

 ---

 ## 4. Why Neurotransparency Is Required

-Distributed cognition has shattered the assumptions that once made science verifiable.
+Distributed cognition destroys the historical assumptions that made science verifiable.
-Reasoning now occurs in systems where:

-- authorship is fragmented
-- cognition is unstable
-- context is volatile
-- agents are heterogeneous
-- synthetic reasoning is unverifiable
-- human intuition is undocumented

-Without neurotransparency, we cannot determine:
+Without neurotransparency we cannot determine:

 - who reasoned about what
-- why decisions were taken
+- why a decision was taken
 - whether claims reflect evidence
-- whether model updates invalidate earlier reasoning
+- whether model updates invalidate prior reasoning
-- whether intuition silently replaced missing justification
+- whether intuition silently substituted for justification

 A claim without cognitive provenance is epistemically meaningless.